NethermindEth/gas-benchmarks/CONTRIBUTING.md

 - HTML: open `results/reports/index.html` (sortable tables; includes computer specs if present).
 - TXT/table summaries: see `results/reports/` and `reports/tables_norm.txt`.
-- The reporters use `tests/metadata.json` to print titles/descriptions and compute Min/Max/p50/p95/p99 and N.
+- Reporters derive titles from the captured filenames (you can optionally add a metadata file next to your dataset if you need friendlier labels) and compute Min/Max/p50/p95/p99 plus N.

 ## Contributing changes